videojs/videojs-contrib-ads/README.md

 * `contentupdate` (EVENT) -- In the future, contrib-ads will no longer trigger this event.
 Listen to the new `contentchanged` event instead; it is is more reliable.
 * `adscanceled` (EVENT) -- In the future, this event will no longer result in special behavior in contrib-ads.
 It was intended to cancel all ads, but it was never fully implemented.
 Instead, trigger `nopreroll` and `nopostroll`.
 * `adserror` (EVENT) -- In the future, this event will no longer result in special behavior in contrib-ads.
 Today, this event skips prerolls when seen before a preroll ad break.
 It skips postrolls if seen after contentended and before a postroll ad break.
 It ends linear ad mode if seen during an ad break.
 These behaviors should be replaced using `skipLinearAdMode` and `endLinearAdMode` in the ad integration.
+* `contentended` (EVENT) -- This used to be the event that was used to indicate that content had ended and that it was time to play postrolls.
+The name was confusing because the content prefix is usually used during content restoration after an ad.
+Integrations should use `readyforpostroll` instead.
+In the future, the meaning of contentended will be updated to match what is expected by the prefix.

 ## Autoplay